 When the patron returns the item, go to Bills > History > select the appropriate Bill and click Full Details.
 You should see that the Deposit fee was charged and paid.
 Close the pop-up window.

-On the Bills > History screen, click Add Billing.
-Choose Billing Type of “Refund: Deposit Item Returned” with an amount of zero (0) and enter an annotation with the staff initials, date, and location.
+On the Bills > History screen, right-click on the paid deposit bill then click Add Billing.
+Choose Billing Type of “Refund: Deposit Item Returned” with an amount of zero (0) and enter an annotation with the staff member's first initial, last name, date, and location.
 (After saving, if you look at the Full Details, you will see that it added a line item to the bill indicating that the deposit had been returned.)

 Staff returns the deposit that was being kept aside for the patron.
 If the library is also keeping a paper log, then the patron should sign that he or she received the returned deposit.